 This upside-down fetal position is called cephalic fetal presentation.

 In this fetal position, there can be some variation in which way the baby is facing.

 Ideally, your baby will be facing towards your back with their spine at the front of your bump.

 This is thought to position them for a smoother birth.

-Their chin is tucked down, the back of their head is facing the pelvis, and movement through the birth canal is more straightforward than if they were facing forwards.
+Their chin is tucked down, the back of their head is facing the pelvis, and movement through the birth canal is more straightforward than if they were facing forward.

-Even if your baby is facing forwards, they may turn themselves around during the first phases of labor.
+Even if your baby is facing forward, they may turn themselves around during the first phases of labor.